laxmikhilnani20/The-Autonomous-Career-Ecosystem/README.md

 AURA is an AI-powered career ecosystem visualization where your professional growth is a digital garden.
 Track skills, set goals, and receive AI-generated insights to advance your career.

-**This is the basic working version** with core functionality:
+**Version 2.0 Features:**
 - ✅ User authentication (login required every session)
 - ✅ PostgreSQL database for data persistence
 - ✅ AI-powered resume analysis and insights
-- ✅ Personalized growth metrics
+- ✅ Personalized growth metrics based on your profile
 - ✅ Cross-device access (all data in cloud)
+- ✅ **NEW:** Proper tab filtering - gaps in Strategy Checklist, wins in Live Feed
+- ✅ **NEW:** Smart insight categorization
-- ✅ Mission-based skill tracking
+- ✅ Mission-based skill tracking with checklist

 ## 🚀 Quick Start